onetrickwolf/pixijs-intro-falling-leaves/README.md

 but could not support animated emotes or emotes from BTTV.
 Also the existing solutions used by existing [moonmoon intro screens](https://github.com/moonscreens/) and [twitch-chat-emotes](https://www.npmjs.com/package/twitch-chat-emotes) had some issues for PixiJS.

+Also was just interested in learning how to do this as well as am genuinely interested in creating some stream intros or integrations!

 ## External Dependencies

 Uses `https://gif-emotes.opl.io/` from [twitch-chat-emotes](https://github.com/CalebBabin/twitch-chat-emotes) to